mkettel/mkettel/README.md

 ## Howdy 👋

-### My name is Matt Kettelkamp, Full Stack Developer and lover of the Front End
+### My name is Matt Kettelkamp, Full Stack Developer and lover of all things Front End
 <hr>

+  ### I am currently working on: <br>

+   - A film photography journaling application to help learn and document the users experience: [filmy-j](https://github.com/mkettel/filmy)
+   - Decentralized Fitness application to help give better and easier access to gyms: [Defit.](https://github.com/SkiltonJ/DeFit)
+   - And I am also looking for a job or other freelance projects to work on.

   <details>
   <summary>My top languages</summary>